The Application and Development Process1. Annexation and Zoning

 Building Permit Application

 Obtaining a Business LicenseFor commercial retail developments, the City requires individual retail tenants to receive a business license before the final certificate of occupancy can be issued.
+All Landlords of Residential Rental Property and all General, Electrical and Mechanical Contractors must maintain a yearly renewable business license, to operated within the city limits.
 Companies can file for their business license through the Building and Zoning Department.
+Applications are below and may be downloaded.

 Building Inspections/Certificate of OccupancyBuilding inspections are conducted to ensure that construction projects are built to applicable building codes.
 A Certificate of Occupancy is issued after successful completion of all final inspections, prior to occupancy or use of the structure to which the permit issued.